 Coconut Well, a small community north of Broome

-Coconut Well is featured in the book ‘100 Things To See In The Kimberley’.
-Known as Goolarabooloo Millibinyarri to local indigenous peoples, Coconut Well is a small community of beachside, off-grid homes just north of Broome.
+Coconut Well is known as Goolarabooloo Millibinyarri to local indigenous peoples, Coconut Well is a small community of beachside, off-grid homes just north of Broome.
 Here you will find mango plantations, deserted beaches and the star of the show – the turquoise tidal lagoon.

 The name ‘Coconut Well’ is also sometimes (incorrectly) pluralised Coconut ‘Wells’.
 No matter what you call it, one thing’s for sure – this spot is heaven on earth!